‘A dangerous time’: Portland, Oregon, sees record homicides

 Four cultural institutions in Portland’s Old Town Chinatown neighborhood recently sent a letter to officials, demanding immediate action to keep visitors, staff and volunteers safe.

-The increasing violence and pleas for cities to do more have compelled some areas to switch from defunding police departments to restoring funding to them.
+The increasing violence and pleas for cities to do more have compelled some areas to switch from defunding police departments to restoring funding.

-In major cities across the country, portions of police budgets are being restored.
-From Los Angeles to New York, some law enforcement departments that underwent massive budget cuts, amid nationwide protests over the murder of George Floyd last year, have had local leaders restore funds or implement new programs or units.
+Portions of police budgets are also being restored around the U.S. There were massive budget cuts for departments such as Los Angeles and New York amid the nationwide protests over the murder of George Floyd last year.
+But local leaders have approved reviving some funding.

 In Portland, there’s money available for public safety in the form of a $60 million general fund excess balance.

 The City Council can use half the money, which came from business taxes last year and was far more than anticipated, however it wants.
-Whether a significant portion will go to the police bureau has yet to be determined.
+Whether a significant portion will go to the police bureau has not yet been determined.

 “We have to realize that everybody has a role, from community members to the police department,” Irving said.
 “No one entity is going to solve gun violence.”